-The law specifies a process for veloping the waste-management system ad assigns extensive rights to States, dian Tribes, and units of local governent affected by the program.
+The law specifies a process for veloping the waste-management system d assigns extensive rights to States, dian Tribes, and units of local governent affected by the program.
 It proles for funding to support their paripation in the program.

-While the Department of Energy OE) is responsible for developing and perating the system, certain responbilities are assigned to other Federal encies and other entities.
+While the Department of Energy OE) is responsible for developing and erating the system, certain responsilities are assigned to other Federal encies and other entities.
 Notably, the pository and the MRS must be licensed the NRC and the design of casks used transport the waste must be certified by the NRC.
 Shipments of radioactive wastes are subject to regulation by the U.S. Department of Transportation, under existing law.
-The U.S. Environmental establish Agency must Protection applicable standards for generally protection of the environment from radioactive releases.
-The Nuclear Waste Technical Review Board, a group of engineers scientists and eminent nominated by the National Academy of Sciences and appointed by the President, DOE's reviews the independently technical activities and reports to Congress and the Secretary of Energy on them.
+The U.S. Environmental Protection Agency must establish generally applicable standards for protection of the environment from radioactive releases.
+The Nuclear Waste Technical Review Board, a group of eminent scientists and engineers nominated by the National Academy of Sciences and appointed by the President, independently reviews the DOE's technical activities and reports to Congress and the Secretary of Energy on them.